ahadjixenofontos/pres-pipeline/PITCHME.md

 * recall bias

 Note:
-A statistic is a mathematical expression that expresses a measure of an attribute of a sample, such as the mean.
-These functions are not always good estimators of the underlying population parameter, and they can introduce bias in your estimate.

 The errors are actually usually not due to the function itself, but due to the data that you feed it.
 For example, acertainment bias is when your sample is not representative of the population that they are drawn from.
 When we were carrying out ascertainment for a study in multiple sclerosis, we did that through an MS clinic, so our sample was biased for people who would go to an MS clinic as opposed to a neurologist in a different department.